inthewaves/kotlin-signald/README.md

 ## Usage

 > This library is experimental, with the API subject to breaking changes.

+This library is compatible with the signald version in the [protocol.json](./client/protocol.json) file, which is used to generate the data classes for requests and responses.

 This project comes with a client library for signald (the `client` module).
 There are also coroutine-based message subscription handlers, which is provided as optional module (`client-coroutines`) to accommodate cases where a custom